 Typically, auction houses charge a commission of around 2.5% of the selling price of your property.
 This is potentially more than many high street estate agents, but it’s worth working out what you’ll pay if you’re looking at alternative ways of selling your house.
 In addition to the commission, you may also have to pay an administration fee, advertising costs or entry fee, which could be in the region of £300 – £400.

-Most auction houses provide buyers with an information pack that will have things like legal documents and title deeds in it, so it’s best to find out how much you have to pay for this on top of the other costs.
-It’s also worth remembering that you’ll still have to pay these fees even if your sale doesn’t go through.
+Most auction houses provide buyers with an information pack that will have things like legal documents and title deeds in it, so it’s best to find out how much you have to pay for these on top of the other costs.
+It’s also worth remembering that you’ll still have to pay the auction fees even if your sale doesn’t go through.

-Aside from the auction house, you’ll also need the services of a conveyancer, just like with a private sale.
+Aside from the auction house, you’ll also need the services of a conveyancer or solicitor, just like with a private sale.
 You should include the cost of this in your budget, as your conveyancer will help you with the legal side of things before your sale, on the auction day, and afterwards too.

 Setting a guide price and reserve